$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 What is with the staring behavior?
 Cats sometimes seem as though they are staring into space or out into the yard at night or stare at a wall.

-On Christmas Day, it is tradition at our place that all of the Christmas wrapping paper is thrown into the middle of the room as each person opens a gift.
+On Christmas Day, it is tradition at our place that as each person opens a gift, the Christmas wrapping paper is thrown into the middle of the room.

-Many Christmas moons ago, when the cat was actually a little kitty, he climbed into the middle of all the paper and to our surprise and amusement began tearing and ripping the paper and flipping his head from side to side.
+Many Christmas moons ago, when the cat was actually a little kitty, he climbed into the middle of all the paper and to our surprise and amusement began tearing and shredding paper while flipping his head from side to side.

 He held the paper down with his paws, grabbed the paper in his mouth and just ripped.